 Navigli District

-Although Venice is the Italian city that is most famous for its canals and romantic gondola rides through the city, Milan has its fair share of waterways from the olden days as well.
-In the Navigli district, you’ll be able to see some of these old canals from back in the day.
-This system of canals through Milan had inspiration from da Vinci during their construction, so anyone interested in the famous inventor’s work might want to check them out.
+Although Venice is the most famous Italian city for its canals and romantic gondola rides, Milan has its fair share of waterways from the olden days as well.
+You’ll see some old canals from back in the day in the Navigli district.
+Da Vinci inspired this system of canals through Milan during their construction, so anyone interested in the famous inventor’s work might want to check them out.

-While in the Navigli District, named after the aforementioned canals, you’ll have several restaurants, shops, and bars to keep you entertained through the day and night.
+While in the Navigli District, named after the canals above, you’ll have several restaurants, shops, and bars to keep you entertained through the day and night.
 The district is also filled with budget-friendly hotels to book.
-You can also take a page out of the Venice handbook and take a boat ride through the area to get a once in a lifetime experience and to see the city from a whole new vantage point.
+You can also take a page out of the Venice handbook and take a boat ride through the area to get a once-in-a-lifetime experience and to see the city from a whole new vantage point.

 Monumental Cemetery

-The cemetery is full of life-like sculptures all around, with Greek temples and massive stone obelisks everywhere that you look.
-The cemetery is situated to the north of the center of the city, easily accessible by metro or a short bike ride.
-Don’t worry that you’ll be seen as strange for visiting a cemetery, it’s an extremely popular attraction that brings in visitors every day of the week.
+The cemetery is full of lifelike sculptures, with Greek temples and massive stone obelisks everywhere.
+It is situated to the north of the center of the city, easily accessible by metro or a short bike ride.
+Don’t worry that you’ll be seen as strange for visiting a cemetery; it’s an extremely popular attraction that draws visitors every day of the week.

 Piazza Dei Mercanti

-Situated nearby the Piazza del Duomo is another popular square that’s open to the public, the Piazza dei Mercanti.
-Although Piazza del Duomo is the center of Milan these days, Piazza dei Mercanti held that title back in the olden days.
-This square got its name from all the traders and merchants that used to operate here when it was the city center.
+Situated near the Piazza del Duomo is another popular, open-to-the-public square, the Piazza dei Mercanti.
+Although Piazza del Duomo is the center of Milan nowadays, Piazza dei Mercanti held that title back in the olden days.
+This square got its name from all the traders and merchants who used to operate here when it was the city center.

-Other than looking into the history of all the merchants that used to utilize the area, the Piazza dei Mercanti has all sorts of buildings and shops around it that you can spend some time exploring.
+Other than learning about the history of the merchants who used to utilize the area, the Piazza dei Mercanti has all sorts of buildings and shops around it that you can spend some time exploring.
 There are also many historical statues, monuments, and sculptures of historical figures to add to the experience.

 Teatro Alla Scala